 You can access the 2023-2024 Rambler Read Teaching and Learning Guide for ideas on how to integrate this important text into your class or programming.

-For more information about the Rambler Read program, or leading a discussion at New Student Convocation, please contact New Student Programs at firstname.lastname@example.org.
+For more information about the Rambler Read, or to request a review copy, please contact New Student Programs at firstname.lastname@example.org.

 The Rambler Read Committee includes representatives from:

 - Center for Engaged Learning, Teaching, and Scholarship

 - Division of Student Development

 - Living-Learning Communities

 - University Core